Part I- Homeownership as Part of the American Dream

 Are California and the Federal Government intending to torpedo our suburban lifestyle and attempt to transplant high-density housing into our communities?
 They are well in the process.

-How will you feel when you wake up one day and the federal or state government mandates force you to relocate your living quarters into a stack and pack high-density cluster dwellings against your will?
-Your property is too valuable for you to keep for yourself.
+How will you feel when you wake up one day and the federal or state government mandates that you relocate your living quarters into a stack and pack high-density cluster dwellings against your will?
+Our property is too valuable for you to keep for yourself.
 It would be best if you sold for the benefit of others.
 Pressure is building because this type of housing unit is all that will be available since state and federal governments have outlawed single-family zoning and housing.

 Many developers prefer high-density or cluster zoning and housing to maximize density, play, and profits.
 In cluster housing, homeowner associations take over responsibility for management and maintenance.